telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 * Object does not support this property or method (in older versions of Internet Explorer)

 > **Important**
+>
-> All Kendo widgets will be affected by this problem, not just the Kendo Grid.
-Just the error message will be different e.g. "kendoChart is not a function" or "Object has no method kendoEditor".
+> All Kendo UI widgets are going to be affected by this issue, not just the Kendo UI Grid.
+Only the error message is different e.g. `kendoChart is not a function` or `Object has no method kendoEditor`.

 **Solution**